Public networks and subnets of a dedicated server

 4. Switch the VLAN on the server port

-- In the Control Panel, on the top menu, click Products and select Dedicated Servers.
+- In the Control panel, from the top menu, click Products and select Dedicated Servers.

-Return to a shared public IP address
+Return to the shared public IP address

-- In the Control Panel, on the top menu, click Products and select Dedicated Servers.
+- In the Control panel, from the top menu, click Products and select Dedicated Servers.